Required AWS Services

-This page provides a list of currently-required Amazon Web Service (AWS) services.
+This page provides a list of required Amazon Web Service (AWS) services.

 The Tetra Data Platform (TDP) is deployed from two CloudFormation stacks, each containing multiple nested stacks.
 The stacks are packaged, versioned, and made available to clients as AWS ServiceCatalog products.

 Application code is containerized and runs on Amazon’s Elastic Container Service (ECS).
 Some code also runs in AWS Lambda.
 Data is stored in S3; resource-intensive auxiliary services like Elasticsearch, and Postgres Database have dedicated clusters.

 If your private subnets [where the Tetra Data Platform (TDP) is deployed] are restricted, and do not have outbound access to the internet, then please read VPC Endpoints for important details.